Symantec/cwa-python-samples/README.md

 -----------------------------------------------------------------------------------------------------------------------
 cwa_generateAuthToken.py

 Script to generate Authentication token which will be be used for subsequent API calls.
 Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_token_based_authentication_service

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getEvents.py

 Script to get events that are generated due to misconfigurations of AWS resources as per policy or checks Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_get_event_details

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofAccounts.py

 Script to get the list of all available accounts in the cloud infrastructure Refer to CWA REST API at https://apidocs.symantec.com/home/sCWA#_getaccounts

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofChecksForResoucres.py

 Script to get the list of checks along with the check details for the resource id you provide Refer to CWA REST API at https://apidocs.symantec.com/home/sCWA#_getchecksforservice

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofPolicies.py

 Script to get the list of all the existing policies.
 This includes policy information such as policy id and policy name Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_getpolicies

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofResources.py

-Script to get the list of resources for the service id you provide Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_getserviceresources
+Script to get the list of resources for the service id you provide.
+Following are the services ID that are currently supported by CWA for AWS
+ServiceID:ServiceType
+1:VPC
+2:IAM Users
+3:IAM Password Policy
+4:VPC Security Groups
+5:Simple Notification Service
+6:CloudWatch
+7:CloudTrail
+8:IAM Encryption Keys
+9:IAM
+10:AWS Config
+11:IAM Policies
+12:S3
+13:EC2 Elastic Block Store
+14:EC2 Load Balancers
+15:IAM and ACM Certificates
+16:RDS
+17:CloudFront
+18:Amazon Redshift
+19:RDS Event subscription
+20:EC2
+21:AMIs
+22:AWS Account Settings

+Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_getserviceresources

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofScanProfiles.py

 Script to get the list of existing scan profiles
 Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_getscanprofiles

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofServices.py

 Script to get the list of available services along with service details such as service name, service id, region, and cloud provider
 Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_getservices

 -----------------------------------------------------------------------------------------------------------------------
 cwa_startScanUsingAccountAndPolicyIDs.py

 Script that lets you start a scan immediately for the given policy id and Account ID.
 This returns the scan profile id Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_startscan

 -----------------------------------------------------------------------------------------------------------------------
 cwa_startScanUsingScanProfileID.py

 Script that lets you to start scan using a scan profile id.
 Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_startscanforprofile